 Each year, the Federal Department of Foreign Affairs sponsors up to 20 JPO positions to facilitate the career entry of young Swiss professionals to the United Nations, and to promote Switzerland's presence in multilateral organisations.
 These unique opportunties are aligned with Switzerland’s institutional, thematic and geographic priorities.
 They provide you with a springboard for a long-term career at the UN.

-Human Resources Analyst (JPO, P2)
+Programme Budget Analyst (JPO, P2) - Geneva

 Never miss an opportunity again.

 Young Swiss nationals who strive for a career with a multilateral organisation and who meet the following criteria:

 - at least 3 years' professional experience relevant to the position

 - fluency in both written and spoken English and in a second official UN language (French, Spanish, Arabic, Chinese or Russian)

 Swiss JPO positions are unique opportunities to join the UN.
 Without international competition, the chances of being selected are comparatively high.